fabracht/ads125x/README.md

 The driver is built on embedded-hal 1.0 traits and supports:

 - SPI interface up to 10MHz
-- GPIO pins for CS, DRDY, and PDWN control
+- GPIO pins for DRDY, and PDWN control
 - System clock configurations from 1-10MHz (7.68MHz typical)

 ## Development Setup